Herpes

 There are two types of herpes simplex virus, type 1 (HSV-1) and type 2 (HSV-2).
 HSV-1 more commonly causes infections around the mouth while HSV-2 more commonly causes genital infections.
 They are transmitted by direct contact with body fluids or lesions of an infected individual.
 Transmission may still occur when symptoms are not present.
 Genital herpes is classified as a sexually transmitted infection.
 It may be spread to an infant during childbirth.
 After infection, the viruses are transported along sensory nerves to the nerve cell bodies, where they reside lifelong.
-Causes of recurrence may include: decreased immune function, stress, and sunlight exposure.
+Causes of recurrence may include decreased immune function, stress, and sunlight exposure.
 Oral and genital herpes is usually diagnosed based on the presenting symptoms.
 The diagnosis may be confirmed by viral culture or detecting herpes DNA in fluid from blisters.
 Testing the blood for antibodies against the virus can confirm a previous infection but will be negative in new infections.

-The most effective method of avoiding genital infections is by avoiding vaginal, oral, and anal sex.
+The most effective method of avoiding genital infections is by avoiding vaginal, oral, manual, and anal sex.
 Condom use decreases the risk.
 Daily antiviral medication taken by someone who has the infection can also reduce spread.
 There is no available vaccine and once infected, there is no cure.
 Paracetamol (acetaminophen) and topical lidocaine may be used to help with the symptoms.
 Treatments with antiviral medication such as aciclovir or valaciclovir can lessen the severity of symptomatic episodes.

 Worldwide rates of either HSV-1 or HSV-2 are between 60% and 95% in adults.
 HSV-1 is usually acquired during childhood.
 Since there is no cure for either HSV-1 or HSV-2, rates of both inherently increase as people age.
 Rates of HSV-1 are between 70% and 80% in populations of low socioeconomic status and 40% to 60% in populations of improved socioeconomic status.
 An estimated 536 million people worldwide (16% of the population) were infected with HSV-2 as of 2003 with greater rates among women and those in the developing world.
 Most people with HSV-2 do not realize that they are infected.

 Etymology

-The name is from ἕρπης herpēs, which is related to the meaning "to creep", referring to spreading blisters.
+The name is from ἕρπης herpēs, which is related to the meaning 'to creep', referring to spreading blisters.
 The name does not refer to latency.